 In December 2015, the Licensors completed transfer of all technology, including the active Investigational New Drug application for OP0201 to the Company.
-The Company is obligated to pay up to \$42.1 million in development and regulatory milestones if OP0201 is approved for three indications in the U.S., two in Europe, and two in Japan.
+The Company is obligated to pay up to \$42.1 million in development and regulatory milestones if OP0201 is approved for three indications in the United States, two in Europe, and two in Japan.
 The Company is also obligated to pay up to \$36.0 million in sales-based milestones, beginning with sales exceeding \$1.0 billion in a calendar year.
 The Company is also obligated to pay a tiered royalty for a period up to eight years, on a country-by-country basis.
-The royalty ranges from a low-single to mid-single percentage of net sales.
+The royalty ranges from a low-single to midsingle percentage of net sales.
 The Company made a \$300,000 milestone payment in March 2019 related to the first patient enrolled in a phase 2 study.
-There were no other milestones achieved during the nine months ended September 30, 2019 or the year ended December 31, 2018.
+There were no milestones achieved during the six months ended June 30, 2020.